Switch to ADA Accessible Theme

 Tampa Bank Fraud Lawyer

-Bank fraud is a serious criminal charge which can easily sweep in unwitting participants in a fraudulent scheme.
+Bank fraud is a serious criminal charge that can easily sweep in unwitting participants in a fraudulent scheme.
 Under federal law, anyone convicted of even a single count of bank fraud faces a maximum of 30 years in prison and a $1,000,000 fine.
 Because most fraudulent schemes involve multiple fraudulent acts, a defendant could easily spend the remainder of their life in prison.
 Hiring a Tampa bank fraud lawyer is key to protecting your liberty.

 The Federal Bank Fraud Statute